CU-ESIIL/resilience-rare-hydrologic-events-management-innovation-summit-2025__15/documentation/EmailNotes.md

-I was also thinking about how to talk about or summarize this project and this is my current understanding (pls correct if I'm misunderstanding!)
+Lilly: I was also thinking about how to talk about or summarize this project and this is my current understanding (pls correct if I'm misunderstanding!)

 This is a comparative study of the Snake, Green, and Wind River Basins in the western U.S.